How To Best Support and Accept Your LGBTQ Youth

 Be a Safe Space That Fosters Healing

-Creating and being a safe space for your child can do so much for their mental health, even if there are broader issues at play.
+Creating and being a safe space for your child can do so much for their mental health, especially if there are mental health issues at play.

 “If the acceptance piece is really there,” Treadway said, “then you can hone in on anxiety, depression, and trauma.”